thiennlinh/AppMusic/README.md

 ## Deployment
 * Download from Github
 * Navigate to the repo in the terminal
     * Be sure to use Ruby 2.4.1 or newer
 * `bundle install`
 * `rails server`
 * An example database has been populated and supplied on the master branch
     * Admin account uname: admin pass: admin123
-    * User account: uname: user pass:user123
+    * User account: uname: user pass: user123

 ## Project 3 Features